UG4/intro_presentations/README.md

 make cleanall

 There are two types of the presentations: A course of short presentations and a couple of long presentations with more detailed overviews.
-Whereas the former are prepared for beginners and (some of them) have supplimentary materials (scripts and geometries) for some practice, the latter are devoted either to all-in-one reviews or explanations of particular features.
+Whereas the former are prepared for beginners and (some of them) have supplementary materials (scripts and geometries) for some practice, the latter are devoted either to all-in-one reviews or explanations of particular features.

 ## The course of short presentations